Introduction

 Definitions of Needs

-• Essentials for Living:ย Needs are items that you cannot live without.
+- Essentials for Living: Needs are items that you cannot live without.

-• Health and Security:ย This category also involves healthcare services and safety measures.
+They include food, basic clothing, and shelter. - Health and Security: This category also involves healthcare services and safety measures.

-• Transportation for Daily Activities:ย Reliable transportation, such as public transit or a personal vehicle, falls into this category.
+These aspects protect your physical and emotional well-being. - Transportation for Daily Activities: Reliable transportation, such as public transit or a personal vehicle, falls into this category.

 Definitions of Wants

-• Luxury Items:ย Wants include high-end electronics, designer clothing, or gourmet foods.
+- Luxury Items: Wants include high-end electronics, designer clothing, or gourmet foods.

-• Entertainment:ย Expenses related to leisure activities, such as dining out, movies, or vacations, also classify as wants.
+- Entertainment: Expenses related to leisure activities, such as dining out, movies, or vacations, also classify as wants.

-• Non-Essential Services:ย Gym memberships or spa treatments, while enjoyable, are not necessary for daily life.
+- Non-Essential Services: Gym memberships or spa treatments, while enjoyable, are not necessary for daily life.

 Real-Life Examples in the Nigerian Context